Ceph icon

 • within Docker containers

-Note that the Ceph RESP API requires a username and password.
+Note that the Ceph REST API requires a username and password.
 While Netdata can automatically detect Ceph Manager instances and create data collection jobs, these jobs will fail unless you provide the necessary credentials.

 Limits